yuebusao/jfinal_cms/README.md

 # jfinal_cms has Json Injection vulnerability

+[toc]

 #### TL;DR

-`jfinal_cms` has a `json` injection vulnerability, which can lead to remote command execution in the foreground in most versions.
+`jfinal_cms` has a `json` injection vulnerability.
+A lower version of `fastjson` can lead to remote command execution in the foreground.
+The default `fastjson` version that `jfinal_cms` depends on meets the remote command execution conditions.

-The reason is that the `com.baidu.ueditor.define.BaseState#toString` method processes the key-value pairs of Map through splicing.
+The reason is that the `com.baidu.ueditor.define.BaseState#toString` method processes `Map` key-value pairs through splicing.
 This vulnerability can be triggered through the `parseObject` function after escaping the malicious attributes.
-This vulnerability exists in `v4.0.0~v.5.1.0` versions, the `dnslog` version that can be exploited is `v4.5.0~v.5.1.0`, and the `RCE` version is `v4.5.0~v.5.1 .0`, in the latest version `v5.1.0`, arbitrary file writing can be realized through the `common-io` chain, arbitrary file reading and arbitrary command execution can be realized by overwriting the template file.
+This vulnerability exists in `v4.0.0~v5.1.0` versions, and the `RCE` version is `v4.5.0~v.5.1.0`.
+In the latest version `v5.1.0`, it can be passed through `common-io` The chain enables arbitrary file writing, and by overwriting the template file, arbitrary command execution and arbitrary file reading can be achieved.

-#### versions affected
+#### Versions Affected

 `version affected`：`jfnal_cms v4.5.0~v5.1.0`

-#### find gadget
+#### Find Gadget(Vulnerability Analysis)

 The vulnerability lies in `com.baidu.ueditor.define.BaseState#toString`.
 The main logic is to traverse `map`, process `key` and `value` and finally make it into `JSON` string form.
 Among them, `key` and `value` are spliced with `+`.
 If `key` or `value` is controllable, it may cause `json` injection problem.

 ![Alt text](https://squirt1e.oss-cn-beijing.aliyuncs.com/blog/1694866213804.jpg)

-Looking up for `usage`, the `ActionEnter#invoke` method calls `state#toJSONString`.
-You can see that `Uploader#doExec` is triggered when `ActionMap` is an `UPLOAD_FILE` (file upload) operation.
+Looking for the `usage` of this function, we finally found that what can be used is that the `ActionEnter#invoke` method calls `state#toJSONString`.
+You can see that `Uploader# is triggered when `ActionMap` is an `UPLOAD_FILE` (file upload) operation. doExec`.

 ![Alt text](https://squirt1e.oss-cn-beijing.aliyuncs.com/blog/image-2.png)

 Let’s first look at the logic of `Uploader#doExec`.
 Here, different classes of `save` methods are called depending on whether `base64` is used.
-When the operation is `UPLOAD_FILE`, the `isBase64` of the configuration class `ConfigManager` is `false`, so `Uploader#doExec` triggers `BinaryUploader#save`.
+When the operation is `UPLOAD_FILE`, the `isBase64` of the configuration class `ConfigManager` is `false`.
 ```java
 		case ActionMap.UPLOAD_FILE:
 			conf.put("isBase64", "false");